RichieMobile/whatsforlunch/README.md

 Whats for Lunch? helps you or your team choose where to get lunch!

+**NOTE** By default, What's for Lunch? is configured to run with PostgreSQL

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`